 Helping American Express in the customer service arena is the fact that it offers 24/7 customer service, both over the phone and via online chat.
 American Express also offers the ability to manage your account through the mobile app, as well as free access to your credit score.

 This card offers industry-standard security features, including customizable account alerts and fraud monitoring

-One fee to note besides the annual fee is the 2.7% surcharge on transactions made outside the U.S. For that reason, this isn’t the card to take with you on trips abroad.
+One fee to note besides the annual fee you'll pay after the first year is the 2.7% surcharge on transactions made outside the U.S. For that reason, this isn’t the card to take with you on trips abroad.
 Otherwise, the Blue Cash Preferred has fees similar to other cards.